michal-p-sapa/KRFingerprints/README.md

 # KRFingerprints

-Based on:
+Script which generate Klekota-Roth fingerprints based on structures [1].
+Additionally it allows to find fingerprint based on SMILES

-Klekota J, Roth F: *Chemical substructures that enrich for biological activity*, Bioinformatics, 2008, 24(21):2518-2525
+[1] Klekota J, Roth F: *Chemical substructures that enrich for biological activity*, Bioinformatics, 2008, 24(21):2518-2525

-**Requierments:**
+**Requirements:**
 - numpy
 - pandas
 - rdkit